The TOCOL function flattens an array or range into a single column. By default, keep all values and scan left to right.

 The scan_by_column arguments control the read direction.
 By default (TRUE or 1), the TOCOL function reads the values from left to right by row.
 The function scans the data from left to right until the last column is reached in the first row.
 After that, TOCOL repeats the step above until the last value in the last column is reached.

 If you want to change the read direction, set the argument value to 0 or FALSE.
-In this case, TOCOL will read values using the top-to-bottom order and keeps the columns untouched.
+In this case, TOCOL will read values using the top-to-bottom order and keep the columns untouched.

 How to use the TOCOL function

 The purpose of using the TOCOL function is to create a new column.
 In a nutshell, you can merge multiple ranges into one array.
-For example, it is useful to count unique values in a range in Microsoft Excel, even if we are working with non-contiguous ranges.
+For example, counting unique values in a range in Microsoft Excel is useful, even if we are working with non-contiguous ranges.

 Let us see a few examples!